Convex-Dev/design/cad/memory.md

 ## Solving The State Growth Problem

-Decentralised databases have an issue with *state growth*, defined as the increasing requirement for peers to store information that accumulates over time.
+Decentralised ledgers often encounter an serious issue with *state growth*, defined as the increasing requirement for peers to store information that accumulates over time.
 Because on-chain data must be retained, potentially indefinitely, in order to satisfy future on-chain queries or smart contract operation, there is no option to discard data arbitrarily: a correct peer cannot do so and maintain correct participation in the consensus protocol.

 This growing demand for storage space presents a significant problem.

-- It creates a requirement for peers to incur increasing storage costs over time, for data that must be retained indefinitely
+- It creates a requirement for peers to incur increasing storage costs over time, for data that must potentially be retained indefinitely if the peer is to be able to fulfil its commitments to provide access to this data to any future transactions.
 - There are perverse incentives at work: a user might pay a one-off code to store data on-chain, but does not bear the cost of indefinite future storage (which falls on peer operators)
 - Over time, careless use of on-chain storage may make it impractical for a typical individual to operate a peer with normal computer hardware and storage capabilities
 - This problem might be manageable for low-transaction-volume platforms, but is clearly unaccaptable for systems such as Convex that are designed to handle high volumes of transactions for sustained periods of time

 Convex implements a novel solution of Memory Accounting to help manage the problem.

-- Each user is given a memory allowance
+- Each user is given a Memory Allowance
-- Memory allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted
+- Memory Allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted
-- A common "pool" of memory is available which limits the maximum size of the on-chain state.
-This pool can be increased or reduced subject to on-chain governance by the Foundation
+- A common "Pool" of memory is available which limits the maximum size of the on-chain state.
-- A user may buy additional memory at any time from the pool, or sell memory back to the pool for Convex Coins
+- A user may buy additional memory at any time from the Pool, or sell memory back to the pool for Convex Coins

 ## Memory Accounting Design